goossens/ObjectTalk/docs-src/tour/overview.md

 In ObjectTalk, conditions are converted to their boolean value in **if**, **while** and **do while** statements.
-In the following example, the string and integer variables are converted to boolean and assessed in the **if** statements.
+In the following example, the string and integer variables are converted to a boolean and assessed in the **if** statements.

 	var A = 0;